fergonco/MusicJargon/docs/reference.md

 	A3 B C D E

-For the first note, the default octave is the fourth and
+For the first note, the default octave is the fourth so this is middle C:

 	C

-is middle C.

 Silences are expressed as -.
-For example:

-	beat = rhythm [xxxx] on 4/4
-	voices    | piano "right hand" | piano "left hand" tempo 100 |                    |
-	          |                    | - - - C4 on beat
-	          | D4GB on whole      | B A G A  on beat
-	          | EAC5 on whole      | A        on whole

-Underscore will make the previous note be stretched on the corresponding rhythm component:

-	beat = rhythm [xxxx] on 4/4
-	voices    | piano "right hand" | piano "left hand" tempo 100 |                    |
-	          |                    | - - - C4 on beat
-	          | D4GB on whole      | B _ G A  on beat
-	          | EAC5 on whole      | _        on whole

-When a sequence is going to be repeated several times in the song, it is possible to give it a name and reuse the name in the bar section:

-	beat = rhythm [xxxx] on 4/4
-	seq  = sequence B _ G A
-	voices    | piano "right hand" | piano "left hand" tempo 100 |                    |
-	          |                    | - - - C4 on beat
-	          | D4GB on whole      | seq      on beat
-	          | D4GB on whole      | seq      on beat
-	          | EAC5 on whole      | _        on whole

-And when there is such a chord sequence it is possible to define sequences of single notes based on the notes of a chord of the sequence:

-	ts      = time signature 6/8
-	r       = rhythm [XxxXxx] on ts
-	whole   = rhythm [x] on ts
-	chords  = sequence C4EG EGB FAC5 E4G♯B

-	voices    | fingered_bass                 | overdrive_guitar
-	dynamics  | f                             | p
-	tempo 120 |                               |
-	          | 1 2 3 2 3 1 of chords(0) on r | chords(0) on r
-	          | 1 2 3 2 3 1 of chords(1) on r | chords(1) on r
-	          | 1 2 3 2 3 1 of chords(2) on r | chords(2) on r
-	          | 1 2 3 2 3 1 of chords(3) on r | chords(3) on r
+For example, the next expression means A, silence, C:

+	A - C

+Underscore repeats the previous note "tying" them.
+The next sequence means A, still A, C:

+	A _ C

-### Drum sequences
+## Drum sequences

-Drum sequences have the same behavior as pitched sequences with two differences.

-First, instead of note names we have drums instruments:
+Drum sequences have the same structure as pitched sequences with the only difference that they use drums instruments instead of note names:

 * hihat
 * hh